-Additionally, members of the Governing Body are required to disclose interests to the Clerk and Company Secretary who will include details in the College's register of interests of members of the Governing Body.
+Additionally, members of the Governing Body are required to disclose interests to the Director of Governance who will include details in the College's register of interests of members of the Governing Body.

-Governors may receive compensation for travel and other out-of-pocket expenses subject to claims being duly authorised by the Clerk.
+Governors may receive compensation for travel and other out-of-pocket expenses subject to claims being duly authorised by the Director of Governance.
 Such claims should normally be accompanied by receipts or other evidence of the expense incurred.